 How Does Protein Aid in Weight Loss?

 Research also suggests that protein can help control appetite.
-Protein-rich meals have been shown to regulate certain “hunger hormones” which allows individuals to feel more satisfied after meals [6].
+Protein-rich meals have been shown to regulate certain “hunger hormones” which allows individuals to feel more satisfied after meals.6

 Is Ground Turkey Good For You?

-Not only is ground turkey healthy for weight loss, but it is also a good source of B vitamins which have many benefits including improving energy levels, increasing brain function, and regulating metabolism.
-Ground turkey also contains a fair amount of vitamin D which is essential for bone health, mood stabilization, and immune function [7].
+Ground turkey is not only healthy for weight loss, but it also provides a good source of B vitamins, which help improve energy levels, enhance brain function, and regulate metabolism.
+Ground turkey also contains a fair amount of vitamin D which is essential for bone health, mood stabilization, and immune function.7

-While these micronutrients won’t teach the body how to lose weight fast in 2 weeks, they perform hundreds of important functions to keep the body and mind optimized.
+Although these micronutrients won’t teach the body to rapidly reduce weight in 2 weeks, they are crucial for performing hundreds of important functions that optimize both body and mind.

 Is Turkey Red Meat?
-And is Red Meat Unhealthy?
+Is Red Meat Unhealthy?

 Is Turkey Healthier Than Ground Beef?
 (Turkey Burger vs Beef Burger)